eholin/WP-Advanced-Recent-Posts/README.md

 # Changelog

+## 0.6.15 beta 2
+* Added overlay to Featured Images at the Responsive (Masonry) grid
+* Fixed issue with color styles of Featured Images at the Responsive grid

 ## 0.6.15 beta 1
 * All js-code moved to lptw-recent-posts.js
-* Fixed issue with delay of the Masonry grid activation
+* Fixed issue with delay of the Responsive (Masonry) grid activation
-* Fixed issue with height in the responsive Masonry grid
+* Fixed issue with height in the Responsive grid

 ## 0.6.14
 * Added support of post offset.